Schille/Schille.github.io/content/projects/campervan.md

 {{ slider(images=["img/bob/bob_roof1.jpg", "img/bob/bob_roof2.jpg", "img/bob/bob_roof3.jpg", "img/bob/bob_roof4.jpg"], width=800, height=400) }}

 ### Onboard Water
-I installed two 75-liter water tanks in the trunk.
-One holds the fresh drinking water, and the other one stores the wastewater.
+I installed two 75-liter water tanks in the back.
+One stores the fresh drinking water, and the other one keeps the wastewater.
 They are installed in the car so that the water does not freeze in winter.
 There is a water pump with 2.8 bar pressure which allows convenient water extraction and is fun when showering outdoors.
 The water reserve is enough for about three days with moderate water usage (normal cooking, cleaning dishes, washing) and even longer with restrictive water consumption.
 The sensors constantly report the filling levels.